Kedhar193/BellaBeat_DataAnalytics_casestudy_python/README.md

 Heart rate data shows an average value of 77.33.   which is good

 **6.**
-average weight of 62.5 kg.
+Average weight of 62.5 kg.

 ##### 2. steps taken vs calorie burned
 From the above observations we can see that avg steps taken = 7637 and calorie burned = 2303 per day indicating there could be a positive correlation between them